 Penny does all she can to help those who are the driving force behind EcoMarines – our school ambassadors.
 She is passionate about Moreton Bay and loves working with the ambassadors to promote the importance of looking after the ocean and all the activities the students do to keep their patch clean.

 Penny always says she’s on a mission to save the world and hopes to inspire people every day to get involved in the program.
 But most of all she is inspired by the ambassadors.

 As the General Manager, Penny sets in motion the vision, strategic plans and goals for EcoMarines to make it the success it is today!

-Dini has joined our team in 2020 and has been a part of many volunteering opportunities in environmental education while studying a Masters of Conservation at university.
-Since then, she knew she wanted to help children be the next generation of sustainable heroes.
-So, working as a program coordinator for EcoMarines is a dream come true.
+Dini joined our team in 2020 and we call her the Pocket Rocket for her creative ideas and passion to support children be the next generation of sustainable heroes.
+Dini has been a part of many volunteering opportunities in environmental education while studying a Masters of Conservation at university.
+Working as a program coordinator for EcoMarines is a dream come true!

 David has worked for Tangalooma Island Resort for almost 30 years.
 Starting his career as a scuba diving instructor, by 1992 David worked his way up to head of the company’s sales and marketing operations, and in more recent years has undertaken a broader role as a company Director.

 In 2008, David was the driving force behind the concept of Tangalooma EcoMarines.
 In his role as Chairman, he continues to be a strong advocate for the protection of Moreton Bay and its marine and wild life.